 Note, that as many other companies, the best way to break into the trading desk is to start with a Supply Chain or Operations rotational program (unless the company offers specific graduate trader development programs).

-Shell Supply & Trading Careers (and Shell Trading Programs here)
+- Shell Trading (Trader Development Programme) (and Shell Trading Programs here)

 The energy markets are huge, and are relatively fragmented.
 In this sense, the NOCs (ie National Oil Companies) offer trading opportunities as well.